• Skip to primary navigation

 5. Immediacy

-Introducing a sense of urgency in a query is a very good way to answer the question “why now?” that most editors will ask of any idea.
+Introducing a sense of urgency in a pitch is an excellent way to answer the question “why now?” that most editors will ask of any idea.
 By introducing it in your query letter right away, you make the editor’s job infinitely easier because you’ve not only shown her why the story is important and would make good reading for her audience, but also when it would be the best time to carry it.

 Good ways to attach your stories to time hooks are by making them holiday-specific, such as offering tips on tackling depression over Christmas, or matching a trend in your story to something in the news.